Code-Institute-Submissions/MS1_Round_the_Bend/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs
+### Known Issues

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On mobile devices with a screen narrower than 380px the contents of the card section on index.html pushed out of alignment.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
+    -   Text and text on buttons disappears from view as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment